Tár: Production

 The Dresden Philharmonic was used as a stand-in for the Berlin Philharmonic.

-It was announced in April 2021 that Blanchett would star in and executive-produce the film, which would be written and directed by Todd Field, with production set to begin in September 2021.
+It was announced in April 2021 that Blanchett would star in the film, which would be written and directed by Todd Field, with production set to begin in September 2021.
 In a statement accompanying the teaser trailer in August 2022, Field said that he wrote the script for Blanchett, and that he would not have made the film if she had declined it.
 In September 2021, Nina Hoss and Noémie Merlant joined the cast, and Hildur Guðnadóttir became the film's composer.

 In an interview with The Guardian in October, Mark Strong revealed that he had finished filming scenes for the film.
 In November, it was reported that filming was taking place in Berlin, with Sophie Kauer, Julian Glover, Allan Corduner and Sylvia Flote joining the cast.
 (Kauer is a British-German classical cellist who studied at the Royal Academy of Music.)
 All diegetic music was recorded live on-set, including Blanchett's piano playing, Kauer's cello, and the Dresden Philharmonic's performances.

+Music

+The conductor John Mauceri was as a consultant on Field's script, helping inform the tenor and accuracy of Lydia Tár's comments on classical music and musicians.
+Hildur Guðnadóttir composed the original score, although other music was also included, including classical music by Gustav Mahler and Edward Elgar.
+Over 30 tracks are featured.

+A concept album featuring 20 tracks, titled Tár (Music from and Inspired By the Motion Picture) was released on October 21, 2022.
+It includes Guðnadóttir's score with the London Contemporary Orchestra, and a rehearsal of Mahler's Fifth Symphony with Blanchett conducting the Dresden Philharmonic, as well as new music by Guðnadóttir.

+For the week ending November 5, 2022, the Tár concept album topped Billboard magazine's Traditional Classical Albums chart at number one.
+In December 2022, Guðnadóttir's score was ruled ineligible for Oscar consideration, as there was not enough original, audible music, and also because it did not fulfill the rule that "a score shall not be eligible if it has been diluted by the use of pre-existing music".